 Generalised checks for Exchange Set validation are being developed by the S-100WG and will be introduced into S-104 when ready.

-F-4.3 System validation (informative)
+E-4.3 System validation (informative)

 System validation consists of verifying the suitability of the Exchange Set and dataset for its intended use and its compatibility with other data products with which it will be used.
 For example, an S-104 dataset intended for use on an ECDIS should: